ShaneCurcuru/mutualaidarlington.org/index.md

 There are several private [Facebook Groups with super-friendly and helpful Arlingtonians](https://menotomymatters.com/howto/covid-emergency/#resource-lists---where-to-get-help).
 If you use Facebook, definitely sign up to join them!

-One resource is [Support Local Businesses Open In Arlington](https://docs.google.com/spreadsheets/d/1H8XgJ5soHNKMIpXmyrfP3BHs0nHHx2Rb9IVxCRqIl9g/edit?fbclid=IwAR3cC1Yv_uMDlcDeqt4FaIKLn2-mSLyAaVc1tKxt0ZKuPJcRu-0umLH5LJ0#gid=968014385) on Google Sheets for open/closed lists.
+[Support Arlington Businesses that are still open!](http://www.supportarlingtonbusiness.com/) a great list of local businesses still open, including a app for finding them when you're out.

 ## Official Government Sites <i class="fa fa-flag-usa"></i>